-After a 13 year career in marketing I became a Yoga instructor, and now I consider myself an aspiring weaver.
+After a 13 year career in marketing I became a Yoga instructor, and now I consider myself an aspiring weaver too.
 One doesn’t replace the other.
-I’m all of the above.
-They might seem random and disconnected paths but they are not.
+Every new skill or experience adds up to the previous ones.
+I’m all of the above, and many more to come.

 You can’t really see how deep it is, so it’s hard to predict if you are going to end up going in the water with a graceful dive, or an embarrassing belly flop.